conal/quotes/quotes.md

 "To be positive: To be mistaken at the top of one's voice." - Ambrose Bierce

-"The most erroneous stories are those we think we know best -- and therefore never scrutinize or question." - Stephen Jay Gould
+"The most erroneous stories are those we think we know best---and therefore never scrutinize or question." - Stephen Jay Gould

 "Anxiety is the dizziness of freedom." - Søren Kierkegaard